zopefoundation/Zope/inst/WinBuilders/README.txt

 & messy process on Windows.
 So python.mk just copies them from an installed Python instead.
 Cautions:

-- If you didn't accept the Python's installer's default directory, or if you did but it's on a different drive, you'll need to change WIN_PYINSTALLEDDIR in python.mk.
+- If you didn't accept the Python installer's default directory, or if you did but it's on a different drive, you'll need to change WIN_PYINSTALLEDDIR in python.mk.